apache/arrow/docs/source/java/install.rst

         </dependencies>
     </project>

-In case to add Arrow Java Flight dependencies don't forget to add `os-maven-plugin` extension.
-This `os-maven-plugin` generate useful platform-dependent project properties such as `os.detected.name` or `os.detected.arch` needed by Arrow Java Flight dependencies.
+To use the Arrow Flight dependencies, also add the ``os-maven-plugin`` plugin.
+This plugin generates useful platform-dependent properties such as ``os.detected.name`` and ``os.detected.arch`` needed to resolve transitive dependencies of Flight.

 .. code-block::